British Airways Galleries Club (Heathrow Terminal 3)

 - British Airways Galleries Club, Terminal 3

-- BA478 London Heathrow to Barcelona El Prat
+- BA478 London Heathrow to Barcelona El Prat (Club Europe)

-- Into Barcelona
+- Into Barcelona on the Aerobús

 - Back to El Prat and the Salon VIP Miro

-- BA481 Barcelona to London Heathrow
+- BA481 Barcelona to London Heathrow (Club Europe)

 Editors note – I’ve had a bit of a break writing and editing over the Christmas and New Year period… mainly to recharge the batteries, but also to sort the photos that were going into this trip report.
 We’ll be increasing the posts on this next week – so stay tuned for fun… and chaos.
 Because I know you all love a bit of chaos 😉